Electric Field Calculator

 How does the electric field vary with distance for a point charge?

 The electric field varies as the inverse of the square of the distance from the point charge that generates it, i.e., E ∝ 1/r².
-Hence, the strength of the electric field decreases as we move away from the charge and increase as we move towards it.
+Hence, the strength of the electric field decreases as we move away from the charge and increases as we move toward it.